Permafrost/TundraTN/README.md

-202 Accepted               | Received content was routed successfully 400 Bad Request            | Received content was malformed 403 Forbidden              | Sender was denied access to route the received content 406 Not Accepable          | Received content was not recognized (Unknown) 409 Conflict               | Received content was detected as a duplicate 422 Unprocessable Entity   | Received content failed validation 500 Internal Server Error  | All other errors that occur while processing
+202 Accepted               | Received content was routed successfully 400 Bad Request            | Received content was malformed 403 Forbidden              | Sender was denied access to route the received content 406 Not Acceptable         | Received content was not recognized (Unknown) 409 Conflict               | Received content was detected as a duplicate 422 Unprocessable Entity   | Received content failed validation 500 Internal Server Error  | All other errors that occur while processing